techinitiatives/on-save/README.md

 ]
 ```

-Finally, if you use `nvm` for your Node installation you would probably need something like [000-project-shell-env](https://atom.io/packages/000-project-shell-env).
+Finally, if you use `nvm` for your Node installation you would probably need a package like [000-project-shell-env](https://atom.io/packages/000-project-shell-env).

 ## Configuration file